2758Cobalt/UMSF_project/README.md

-# Educational_Project
+# umsf_project
- Educational project developed as part of the course "Software Development Technologies"
+ umsf_project developed as part of the course "Software Development Technologies"